NMIS-D3M-colab/.github/profile/README.md

 ## NMIS GitHub
-Welcome to the NMIS data driven manufaturing colab github page!
+Welcome to the NMIS data driven manufacturing colab github page!

 Please read this guide before creating repositories, teams, projects or changing aspects of the site.
 ### Code Repositories